 The Hooghly River is the main artery running through the history of Bengal.
 Kolkata was founded on the banks of the river in 1690 as a British trading outpost of the Mughal Empire.
-Not only was Kolkata the centre of the Raj until 1911 - when the capital moved to Delhi, in a move that shocked Bengal at the time - but it has long been a hub of Bengali literature, music and philosophy.
+Not only was Kolkata the centre of the Raj until 1911, when the capital moved to Delhi, but it has long been a hub of Bengali literature, music and philosophy.
 Bengal was the richest province in India for a time, its lush soil producing indigo, opium and rice crops, among others, and its exquisite textiles were known as 'woven wind'.

 Extend your time in North India and stay at the historic Rajbari Bawali Hotel, a beautiful heritage hotel in the outskirts of Kolkata, dating back 250 years.
 It has been lovingly restored by the current owner with décor that mingles traditional antiques with chic contemporary amenities.